Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 (2) Commencing on the first day of the month following the date on which SIPC borrows moneys pursuant to Section 4(f) or Section 4(g) of the Act, and continuing while any such borrowing is outstanding and until such further time as SIPC provides otherwise, the amount of each member’s assessment shall be at an assessment rate of not less than one-half (½) of one (1) percent per annum of such member’s gross revenues from the securities business.

 (b) Payments.
-Assessments shall be payable at such times and in such manner as may be determined by SIPC's Vice President - Operations and Finance with the approval of the Chairman.
+Assessments shall be payable at such times and in such manner as may be determined by SIPC's Vice President - Finance with the approval of the Chairman.

 (c) Collection of General Assessments.
 Each member of the Corporation who is a member of a self-regulatory organization shall pay assessments to its collection agent.
 In the case of members who are not members of any self-regulatory organization, assessments shall be paid directly to the Corporation.